jamstack/jamstack.org/src/site/headless-cms/wordpress.md

 ---
 ## What Is WordPress?

-WordPress is currently the most popular CMS on the internet today, used by everyone from small DIY bloggers, small and mid-sized agencies, and complex enterprises.
-Using the built in REST API, WordPress can power amazing headless experiences while providing content editors and managers an extensible and familiar publishing interface.
+WordPress is currently the most popular CMS on the internet today, used by everyone from small DIY bloggers to small/mid-sized agencies and complex enterprises.
+Using the built-in REST API, WordPress can power amazing headless experiences while providing content editors and managers an extensible and familiar publishing interface.

 ## Using WordPress as a Headless CMS

-The WordPress CMS already gives site developers a method for server-side rendering (SSR) using themes based on PHP templates, but the platform as offers a robust and extensible REST API that allows developers to create headless sites and apps using any manner of frontend technologies.
+The WordPress CMS already gives site developers a method for server-side rendering (SSR) using themes based on PHP templates, but the platform also offers a robust and extensible REST API that allows developers to create headless sites and apps using any manner of frontend technologies.

 ### REST API